 HVX is a high performance hypervisor or Virtual Machine Manager (VMM) capable of running unmodified guests on top of already virtualized hardware.
-Conventional hypervisors like VMware ESX, KVM and Xen are designed to run on physical x86 hardware and use virtualization extensions offered by modern CPUs (Intel VT and AMD SVM) to achieve high performance.
-HVX, on the other hand runs inside a Virtual Machine (already virtualized hardware), and hence, does not have access to these hardware extensions.
-Instead, HVX utilizes binary translation (originally introduced by VMware for x86) and other patent pending technology to achieve high performance.
+Conventional hypervisors such as VMware ESX, KVM and Xen are designed to run on physical x86 hardware and use virtualization extensions offered by modern CPUs (Intel VT and AMD SVM) to virtualize the Intel architecture.
+HVX, on the other hand is a nested hypervisor that runs inside a virtual machine, where these hardware extensions are not normally available.
+Instead, HVX employs a technology called Binary Translation to implement high-performance virtualization that does not require these virtualization extensions.

 The job of the hypervisor is to provide the illusion that guest operating systems running below it are running on their own hardware while in fact they are not.
 The hardware is shared with the hypervisor itself, and any other virtual machines running on the same host.

 When virtualization extensions are available, the easiest way to implement the illusion is using “trap and emulate” .Trap and emulate works as follows.
 The hypervisor configures the processor so that any instruction that can potentially “break the illusion” (e.g., accessing the memory of the hypervisor itself) will generate a “trap”.
 This trap will interrupt the guest and will transfer control to the hypervisor.
 The hypervisor then examines the offending instruction, emulates it in a safe way, and then it will allow the guest to continue executing.

 The trap and emulate approach is well understood and has good performance.
 But it depends critically on virtualization extensions.
 Without the extensions, the Intel architecture is not able to generate all the necessary traps.
 So in the cloud, where these extensions are not available, it cannot be used to implement nested virtualization.